 I’ve never had a colorectal cancer screening.
 Is a colonoscopy painful?
-Page ContentDr.
-Snyder says colorectal cancer is the second leading cause of cancer-related deaths in the United States for both men and women.“As many as two-thirds of those deaths might have been prevented,” he says.
+Page ContentGastroenterology specialist Dr. Daniel Zhang says colorectal cancer is the second leading cause of cancer-related deaths in the United States for both men and women.“As many as two-thirds of those deaths might have been prevented,” he says.
 “Regular colorectal cancer screening tests beginning at age 50 can help detect and prevent the occurrence of this all-too-prevalent disease.”Patients with a family history of colorectal cancer and certain inflammatory bowel diseases should start screening at a younger age.
-“The key,” Dr. Snyder insists, “is catching the disease in the early stages when treatment is more effective and the chances for a cure are greater.”While several screening techniques are available, Dr. Snyder says that colonoscopy is considered the “gold standard” of preventive screenings.“It’s a safe, effective procedure that can help detect cancerous and precancerous growths in the early stages,” Dr. Snyder says.Kelsey-Seybold has endoscopy suites – specially designed medical facilities dedicated to the screening, detection and removal of precancerous and cancerous abnormalities in the gastrointestinal tract – at their Spring Medical and Diagnostic Center and Main Campus clinic locations.“With regular screenings, colorectal cancer is preventable, treatable and beatable,” concludes Dr. Snyder.
+“The key,” Dr. Zhang continues, “is catching the disease in the early stages when treatment is more effective and the chances for a cure are greater.”While several screening techniques are available, Dr. Zhang says that colonoscopy is considered the “gold standard” of preventive screenings.“It’s a safe, effective procedure that can help detect cancerous and precancerous growths in the early stages,” Dr. Zhang says.Kelsey-Seybold has endoscopy suites – specially designed medical facilities dedicated to the screening, detection and removal of precancerous and cancerous abnormalities in the gastrointestinal tract – at its Spring Medical and Diagnostic Center and Berthelsen Main Campus clinic locations.“With regular screenings, colorectal cancer is preventable, treatable and beatable,” concludes Dr. Zhang.